 The merger of the exchanges has been seen as a melding of the old with the new.
 Upon consummation, NYBOT will become a wholly owned subsidiary of ICE.
 Major features of the deal are that rapidly growing ICE will get a critically needed and lucrative clearing operation, NYBOT subsidiary New York Clearing Corp., while on the other side, the open outcry exchange will be able to offer electronic trading.

 “It is vital to the future of NYBOT that we partner with a dynamic global exchange, and today we are close to seeing this vision become a reality,” said NYBOT CEO C. Harry Falk.
 “We believe this transaction makes both exchanges more competitive and better equipped to compete globally.
 The ICE electronic marketplace is an excellent complement to the vibrancy and liquidity of our trading floor, and it will allow us to continue our record growth by offering our products on this dynamic platform.”

-The transaction consideration will comprise approximately 10.297 million shares of ICE common stock and $400 million in cash.
-On word of the successful vote, shares of ICE closed Monday at $113.21, up 4.73%, or $5.11 over Friday's close.
+The transaction consideration will comprise 10.297 million shares of ICE common stock and $400 million in cash.
+On word of the successful vote, shares of ICE closed last Monday at $113.21, up 4.73%, or $5.11 over the previous close (Dec.
+8).
 Since the deal was announced back on Sept.
-15, ICE's share price has jumped 75% from a $64.63/share close on Sept.
-14. The companies said Monday that the transaction is expected to close in early 2007.
+15, ICE’s share price has jumped 75% from a $64.63/share close on Sept.
+14. The companies said the transaction is expected to close in early 2007.

 Â©Copyright 2006Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.